aryzing/starter-typescript/README.md

 * Server: The server code that serves client code and interacts with the database.
 Found at `src/server`.
 * Build: The code responsible for building the Client and the Server code with Webpack using its Node API.
 Found at `etc/webpack`.

+## Module resolution

 Although the project uses TypeScript, it's only being used for type checking in the Client and Server projects, not for building.
 Webpack is being used for building.
 Therefore, many of the compiler options are not needed since Webpack will take care of module resolution and code transpilation via `babel-loader`.

-However, some of Webpack's behaviors have to be mirrored in `tsconfig.json` to ensure both tools are understanding the code in the same way:
+Module resolution configuration must be the same across all systems trying to resolve dependencies: TypeScript, Webpack, and Jest.
+This repo has chosen to use node's resolution strategy (commonjs) and uses several aliases.
+The configuration required for all systems to interpret the code in the same way is:

+**TypeScript**

-* `"moduleResolution": "node"`
+* Set `"moduleResolution": "node"`

-# Module resolution and aliasing

-Must set up matching values in

-* webpack config
-* tsconfig
+* Set aliases somewhere...

-* jest config
+**Webpack**

+**Jest**

 # Tests